Updated: Feb 15

 When I came and stayed at Gardenfarm a few years ago, it was my dream to fill the farm with people I enjoyed, and have them live and taste this magnificence every day.

 This post is a show-and-tell of a one-week experience that we created on Gardenfarm, in South Gippsland.
-Even if you live in a city, there are things from this week you can start having right now, without the downside of being a hard-working farmer.
+Even if you live in a city, like I do now, there are things from this week you can start having right this minute, without the downside of being a hard-working farmer.
 I'm now testing the theory that if we start refusing disharmony, get ourselves strong and brave to do unfamiliar things, we can turn wherever we are into a wellness retreat for ourselves and the people around us.

 Good Food, Good Love

 Our chefs Bill and Dianne made sure we blissed out at least 3 times a day, with home-cooked, locally-grown food.
 It was like going to three different gourmet restaurants in one night, every night.
 The butterscotch figs with flaky-crisp baklava was one of my favourite deserts.
 I loved the tangy Moroccan fish, caught by Bill's mate the night before at Port Albert.
 There was always a jug of Bob's blackberry juice, this being a Permaculture farm.
 Even blackberries have virtues to be savoured.

 We had breakfast in the cosy farmhouse, and dined by the lake in the long evenings.
 As we ate, our view was of forest and farm, wending up the hills.
 We could hear the quack and moo of creatures living happy lives, looking after us as we look after them.